 - Medical documentation of the injury such as an MRI or CT scan

 - Cognitive evaluation from a neuropsychologist

 Evidence of Future Expenses

 - Pay stubs, bank statements, and tax returns

 - Treatment notes from any physical, occupational, or speech therapy

 - Expert witness testimony

-Speak with Kevin Mottley, Virginia Brain Injury Attorney, Today
+Speak with Kevin Mottley, Virginia Brain Injury Lawyer, Today

 If you believe you or a loved one have suffered a traumatic brain injury, a Richmond, Virginia traumatic brain injury attorney can help you or your loved one focus on recovering from the injury instead of fighting a complex battle against an insurance company and the people who caused the injury.
 The Mottley Law Firm's office is located in Richmond, Virginia, but Kevin Mottley accepts cases from all parts of the state and even cases from other states with court approval and affiliation with local counsel in other jurisdictions.

 The Mottley Law Firm is a small, boutique civil litigation practice, meaning that it only accepts a handful of cases every year.
 If your matter is of the type that the Firm handles, and the Firm agrees to handle your case, you can be assured that Kevin Mottley will give the case his personal attention.